 Development charges often don’t cover the full costs of new developments and urban growth.

 Diverse revenue and financing sources including business taxes, area improvement taxes, amusement and advertising taxes, are available in some provinces, but not all.

-Finally, local governments have to be clear that private sector finance whether provided through public-private partnerships (P3s), the Canada Infrastructure Bank or other mechanisms is not a revenue source, and thus not a solution to the revenue problems local governments face.
+Finally, local governments must be clear that private sector finance whether provided through public-private partnerships (P3s), the Canada Infrastructure Bank or other mechanisms is not a revenue source, and thus not a solution to the revenue problems local governments face.
 Any loans or investments made by private companies will eventually have to be paid back from public funds or by the public through higher user fees.